 CLINICAL PHARMACISTS IN GENERAL PRACTICE

 South Durham Health is one of 93 sites nationally which secured funding in 2015 to support the employment of Clinical Pharmacists working in General Practice.
 We were successful in securing further funding in 2017.
-With support from this programme we have three Clinical Pharmacists working as part of practice teams with work plans in place which support the needs of practices, the CCG's goals to make the most effective and efficient use of medicines.
+With support from this programme we have five Clinical Pharmacists working as part of practice teams.
+This programme supports the practical needs of practices and local and national objectives to make the most effective and efficient use of medicines.
 The Clinical Pharmacists in general practice scheme has closed and pharmacists are now being recruited through a new scheme for Primary Care Networks.
 The five networks South Durham Health supports are all actively engaged in recruiting additional pharmacists.
-As with the previous NHS England programme is strongly focused on improved patient experience and freeing up GPs to deal with those elements of Practice workload which only they are equipped to undertake
+As with the previous NHS England programme is strongly focused on improved patient experience and freeing up GPs to deal with those elements of Practice workload which only they are equipped to undertake.

 TRAINING AND EDUCATION